 The information and resources on this webpage are designed to help woodland landowners in west-central Minnesota.
 The Hardwood Hills area spans all or parts of Becker, Clearwater, Douglas, Kandiyohi, Mahnomen, Meeker, Morrison, Otter Tail, Polk, Stearns, Todd, and Wright counties.

 West-central Minnesota is home to a thousands of wildlife species.
 Learning about the animals that live in your woods is a great way to connect to the habitat.
 Get to know your critters and keep on the lookout when you walk your property.
-There are 345 species of greatest conservation need that are either rare, declining, or threatened.
+Minnesota has about 350 species in greatest conservation need that are either rare, declining, or threatened.
 Examples in your area include the common mudpuppy (salamander), red-shouldered hawk, veery (songbird), least weasel, fluted-shell mollusk, least darter (freshwater fish), and the smooth green snake.

 Minnesota Biological Survey » collects data on rare plants and animals, native plant communities, and landscapes.
 Use it to find out about species in your county.

-Pollinators and Woodlots » learn about what you can do to help these important insects and birds.
+Pollinators - learn about what you can do to help these important insects and birds.

 To more easily keep track of all the plants, ecologists use native plant communities, which are groups of native plants that interact with each other and with their environment.
 These groups of native plant species form recognizable units, such as oak savannas, pine forests, or marshes, that tend to repeat over space and time.
 The native plant communities tie into the ecological classification system that describes a given landscape area of the state.
 West-central Minnesota include Southern Dry-Mesic Oak Woodland (mesic means between wet and dry), Central Mesic Hardwood Forest, or Southern Rich Conifer Swamp.
 It is especially important to protect these communities from conversion to other land uses.
 Several local types of forested native plant communities are highlighted below.